We often talk about what it takes to win… what strategies we should implement to grow our business, bodies, or our relationships.

 10 days?
 30 days?
 1 year?

 And I don’t mean happy one day, frustrated the next — I mean truly unhappy.
-Where your business just doesn’t do it for you anymore or where the only intimacy you and your partner share is hallway sex… you know, where you pass each other in the hallway and you say “f$%@ you!”
+Where your business just doesn’t do it for you anymore or where the only sex is hallway sex… you know, where you pass each other in the hallway and you say “fuck you!”

 I mean where you wake up dreading the day consistently; day after day.